mas2g2/RJI-CS4320-Project/README.md

 Preconditions

-- Photo Editor has an account registered to the system and images of a particular category in his/her device for submitting to the system
+- Photo Editor has an account registered to the system and image(s) or a folder of images in his/her device for submitting to the system

 Main Success Scenario

-- The user chooses to submit an image or folder to the system
+- The user chooses to submit an image(s) or folder to the system
-- The user chooses the category of image that will be submitted
+- The user clicks Upload Phtos button
-- The user clicks file chooser button
+- The user decides whether files or a folder will be uploaded
-- The user selects image that will be submitted to the system or drags and drops the image that will be submitted
+- The user selects image that will be submitted to the system
+- The user clicks Rate Photos

 Failed End Condition

-- Photo does not belong to the category the user selected
+- User does not select image(s)/folder to upload before clicking Rate Photos button

 Steps of Execution

-- The user chooses to submit an image to the system.
-The user decides what the category of the image that will be submitted is.
-The user is in the submission page where he or she clicks on the file chooser to pick and image or folder that will be selected or dragged to the page for submission.
-The user clicks the submit button to submit the image.
-The system returns a number that trates the picture
+- When the user reaches the system's homepage, the user clicks the Upload Photos button.
+When the Upload Photos button is clicked, the user decides whether individual images will be uploaded or a folder will be uploaded.
+Then the user selects the image(s)/folder that will be uploaded.
+The user clicks Rate Photos button.

 Content: Milesh Shah